-- Prototype photographs reveal that not all units carried windscreen wipers on both left and right cab windows (the centre window never has a wiper).
-Drill two 0.4mm dia. holes in the centre of both, or right hand side window only (your choice) directly above the upper window beading to mount the windscreen wipers later. - 19) Cut from scrap styrene 4 desk mountings as shown here (right) and fix to the floor 14 mm of the cab against the cab front.
+18)Prototype photographs reveal that not all units carried windscreen wipers on both left and right cab windows (the centre window never has a wiper).
+Drill two 0.4mm dia. holes in the centre of both, or right hand side window only (your choice) directly above the upper window beading to mount the windscreen wipers later.

+Cut from scrap styrene 4 desk mountings as shown here (right), fix to the ${14 \text{ mm}}$ 19) floor of the cab against the cab front with the tallest side forward.
 See photo: Craven inside cab for example (Cl.
+105 model).

-105 model). - 20) Cut glazing to fit the windscreens now as this is very difficult to do once the body has been assembled.
+20) Cut glazing to fit the windscreens now as this is very difficult to do once the body has been assembled.
 Start with six pieces 15.5mm x 24.5mm and then round the corners sufficiently to clear the moulded inside corners of the glazing recess inside the cab.
 DO NOT FIT just keep safe for now.